 Use Google and other Search Tools

 Google is always a great way to find scholarships!
 Many search terms will bring back databases, but you can also search by entering in your specific major.
 An example would be “Scholarships for Journalism.”
 This will no doubt return results that list some of the best scholarships available to you.
-However, you’ll have to weed out the ones that don’t apply to you, if they’re location or grade based and you don’t fit the requirements for example.
+However, you’ll have to weed out the ones that don’t apply to you, if they’re location or grade based and you don’t fit the scholarship’s criteria for example.

 You can even use other websites and search engines to help in your search for scholarships.
 Many websites publish articles that list their favorite 10 scholarships for a particular major or similar pieces.
 College Raptor actually regularly does this as well!
-Some recent posts provided scholarships for Liberal Arts and Meteorology majors.
+Some recent posts provided scholarships for Liberal Arts majors and Meteorology majors.

 Talk to Your High School or College Counselor

-Talking to your high school counselor is a great way to find scholarships.
+Talking to your high school counselors is a great way to find scholarships.
 They’ve been through this with other students so they may remember the perfect award for you based on your major.
 Ask them if they know of any that you have not applied to yet.
 They may even be able to direct you to a perfect local scholarship that fits you to a T.

 You should do the same with your college.
 Do research into your future school.
 Many offer scholarships based on major and academic performance.

 Taking these steps when searching for scholarships based on your major can help keep you from being overwhelmed.
 After all, there are probably 4 million or more scholarships available out there.
 You don’t have to go through each and every one.
 Searching by major can help you narrow down the field of awards you may qualify for.